repetier/Repetier-Firmware/boards/Zonestar P802M/README.txt

   Z mechanics.
 Some of them require 400 Z-steps/mm, some 1600.
 The latter value is used by default, but if you have issues with Z-steps - change them to 400.
+- At least some Zonestar printers have issues with Watchdog enabled.
+  Particularly, if no SD card inserted, such printers with watchdog enabled cannot boot and constantly restart.
+So by default the watchdog option is now disabled.
+Enable it if desired.

 Do not forget about EEPROM modes, so you use this firmware settings and not previously stored.
 M502 (restore firmware defaults), M500 (save to EEPROM)